-The buck regulator design shown in Figure 32 illustrates the use of the TPS40200.
+The buck regulator design shown in Figure 35 shows the use of the TPS40200.
 It delivers 2.5 A at either 3.3 V or 5 V as selected by a single feedback resistor.
 It achieves approximately 90% efficiency at 3.3 V and 94% at 5 V. A discussion of design tradeoffs and methodology is included to serve as a guide to the successful design of forward converters using the TPS40200.

-The Bill of Materials (BOM) for this application is given in Table 3.
-The efficiency and load regulation from boards built from this design are shown in Figure 33 and Figure 34.
-Gerber files and additional application information are available from the factory.
+The bill of materials for this application is given in Table 3.
+The efficiency from boards built from this design is shown in Figure 36 and Figure 37.
+Gerber files and additional application information are available.

-Figure 32.
-8-V to 16-V VIN Step-Down Buck Converter
+Figure 35.
+8-V to 16-V V{IN} Step-Down Buck Converter

-Figure 33.
-Full-Load Efficiency at 5-V VOUT
+Figure 36.
+Full-Load Efficiency at 5-V V{OUT}